 First, be upfront with your lack of experience.
 It may sound like a negative thing, but you should always be honest even if it's about not having experience.
 This will show the hiring manager that you're a trustworthy person and will give you the opportunity to explain why you applied for the job.

 Second, highlight relevant experience and skills.
 If you've ever worked in customer service, you have relevant experience for bartending.
 Maybe you know how to upsell, or you know how to use a perpetual inventory system.
+Perhaps you know the answer to "How long does beer last in a keg untapped?"
 Take a close look at your previous experience and pull out what you think would translate to the role of being a bartender.
 It's not all crafting unique cocktails.
 Customer service and attention to detail are the biggest factors.

 Third, sell the future, not the past.
 What we mean by this, is that your job is to paint a picture of where your career is going, not where it's been.
 You may lack experience, but you have lofty goals that you're going to accomplish.
 They can be a part of that future and benefit from your growth.
 Don't be cocky, but make sure they understand that becoming a bartender is something you're going to do even if they don't hire you.